Milan Kurepa: Biography

 In 1994, Kurepa was elected the corresponding member of the Serbian Academy of Sciences and Arts.
 During the isolation of Yugoslavian scientists from the rest of the world due to United Nations sanctions, Kurepa organized a very successful meeting of SANU in 1997 to celebrate the 100th anniversary of the discovery of the electron.

 Kurepa fought for democracy in Yugoslavia.
 A vigorous adversary of Slobodan Milosevic's regime, Kurepa founded in 1997 the Association of University Professors and Scientists, with the principal aim of fighting for the recovery of basic university freedoms in Serbia.
 He was AUPR's first president.
 The association has been especially active since 1998, when the University Act was introduced to abolish the autonomy of Serbian universities.
 AUPR has organized protest meetings at Serbian universities, published statements regarding university autonomy and freedom of opinion, appealed to international academic associations for intervention with the Serbian government, and engaged in similar activities.

 During the 2000 electoral campaign, Kurepa traveled around Serbia with the students' movement Otpor!.
 Otpor awarded him a certificate, acknowledging him as "the most resistive professor."

 Other

-He was part of the Kurepa family that produced Svetozar Kurepa and Djuro Kurepa.
+He was part of the Kurepa family : the mathematicians Svetozar Kurepa and Djuro Kurepa were respectively his cousin and his uncle.